Carlos Mendioroz sent me an interesting question about unnumbered interfaces in Cumulus Linux and some of the claims they make in their documentation.

 … hence memory footprint is reduced and SPF is faster.

 Memory footprint is reduced.
-SPF speedup is probably measured in per mils – after all, the router considers the stub networks attached to Type-1 router LSAs only in the second (distance vector) part of the SPF algorithm, which has linear complexity.
+SPF speedup is probably measured in per mils – after all, the router considers the stub networks attached to Type-1 router LSAs only in the second part of the SPF algorithm, which has linear complexity.

 I love the way Quagga handles point-to-point Ethernet links – it does make the task of building a layer-3-only leaf-and-spine fabric much easier and error-resistant, but do you really have to call it dramatic?